Can Historical Memories Shape A Future?

 Can historical memories shape a future?
 In my opinion, historical memories could play a great role in shaping the direction of a future even though on the surface we may not see such things happen.
-For an example, the horrific revenge of the Soviet Union against Germany as Soviet Union troops entered Germany when the Nazi continuedly retreated as the WWII winded down.
+For example, the horrific revenge of the Soviet Union against Germany as Soviet Union troops entered Germany when the Nazis continuedly retreated as WWII winded down.
 This pushed Germany to fight the Soviet Union harder and preferred to surrender to the allies.

-I guess the lesson of history in the context of this blog post is that a careless single victory in the present doesn’t mean much if it could cause long term pain in the future!
-For an example, we have multiple nuclear powers in the world as we speak, but if any one of them uses nuclear weapons carelessly, this could lead to a future that would not be very favorable for such a power.
+I guess the lesson of history in the context of this blog post is that a careless single victory in the present doesn't mean much if it could cause long-term pain in the future!
+For example, we have multiple nuclear powers in the world as we speak, but if any one of them uses nuclear weapons carelessly, this could lead to a future that would not be very favorable for such a power.

 In summary, I think a victor should not be as ruthless as Genghis Khan or the Soviet Union, because such a ruthless victor would not be able to win the respect of the surrendered power!
-On the surface, the surrendered power may acquiesce to the demands of the victor, but inside the surrendered power could have a feeling of long term ill will.
-I think today nuclear powers should not use their nuclear weapons carelessly no matter how precise and strategic their nuclear weapons could become because I think such powerful weapons could create unending hatred of one people or power to another!
+On the surface, the surrendered power may acquiesce to the demands of the victor, but inside the surrendered power could have a feeling of long-term ill will.
+I think today's nuclear powers should not use their nuclear weapons carelessly no matter how precise and strategic their nuclear weapons could become because I think such powerful weapons could create unending hatred of one people or power to another!